Online Certificate in Teaching English as Foreign Language (TEFL)

 - LING 5750 – Theories of Language Learning: This course introduces students to theories of learning, in general, and to the learning of language, in particular.
 Theories address learning of both first and second languages as well as their implications for language pedagogy.

-- LING 5800 – Lesson and Materials Development in TEFL: This course emphasizes both language teaching theory/methodology and creation of instructional, analytical, and evaluative materials.
+- LING 5800 – Methods and Materials in TEFL: This course emphasizes both language teaching theory/methodology and creation of instructional, analytical, and evaluative materials.

-- LING 5920 – Methods in TEFL/Practicum: This course expands on the development of theory-based lessons and evaluations and discusses application of these materials to classroom settings.
+- LING 5920 – Language Teaching Practicum: This course expands on the development of theory-based lessons and evaluations and discusses application of these materials to classroom settings.
 Students receive guidance in and practice with teaching English as a foreign language.

 Language teaching experience: The Language Teaching Practicum includes 30 hours of observation and teaching.
 The Language Teaching Practicum takes place on the Athens campus but can also allow for students to choose their own Practicum location.
 This experience must involve engaging with English Language Learners in tutoring and/or teaching settings.
 The location can be in a school, or in an after-school program or club.
 All practicum locations and activities will need to be pre-approved by the Language Teaching Practicum instructor.

-Note: All four certificate courses are offered online in the summer.
+Note: Certificate courses are offered online in the summer.